 Acute Mountain Sickness in Ladakh

-This remains to be one of the biggest concerns for people while traveling to Ladakh.
-No matter how much the tourism increases here, fact is that Ladakh is still a cold barren high altitude desert.
 It is located at an elevation that you probably have never been to before.
-This is the first time your body will experience an altitude so high and it may trigger the symptoms of acute mountain sickness, also known as AMS in short.
+This is the first time your body will experience an altitude so high and it may trigger the symptoms of acute mountain sickness, also known as altitude sickness.

-Slow gain in altitude and plenty of rest is the key to avoid altitude sickness which doesn’t really happen if you went via Manali.
+Slow gain in altitude and plenty of rest is the key to avoiding altitude sickness which doesn’t really happen if you went via Manali.
 In a matter of a couple of days, the gain in altitude happens tremendously as you cross over Rohtang Pass and reach places like Pang and Sarchu.
-The route via Srinagar however rises in altitude a bit more gradually; and hence allows your body a little more time to acclimatize itself to the change.

 For more details on what AMS is and what can you do about it, please read How to Handle Acute Mountain Sickness in Ladakh.